simbahebinbo/embedded-redis/README.md

 Redis version
 ==============

-By default, RedisServer runs an OS-specific executable enclosed in in the `embedded-redis` jar.
+By default, RedisServer runs an OS-specific executable enclosed in the `embedded-redis` jar.
 The jar includes:

-- Redis 7.0.8 for Linux/Unix (amd64 and x86)
+- Redis 7.0.8 for Linux/Unix (amd64 and arm64)
-- Redis 7.0.8 for macOS (amd64)
+- Redis 7.0.8 for macOS (amd64 and arm64)

 The enclosed binaries are built from source from the [`7.0.8` tag](https://github.com/antirez/redis/releases/tag/7.0.8) in the official Redis repository.
 The Linux binaries are statically-linked amd64 and x86 executables built using